adosia/Heidrun/README.md

 ### Caveats / Notes

 * Do not send more than 1 native asset to your `Drop` wallet in a single transaction, the system is not cleaver enough (yet) to deal with multiple native assets on a single UTXO
+* Just send one native asset at a time to your `Drop` wallet

 ### TODO List